Yandex Cloud

 Stopping a groupStopping a group

-Completely stopping a group stops all the instances and interrupts the following processes: the automatic scaling of a group and the auto-healing and updating of instances.
+Completely stopping a group stops all the instances and interrupts the following processes: group autoscaling, automatic recovery and updating of instances.

-The group status first changes to STOPPING followed by STOPPED.
+The group's status first changes to STOPPING and then to STOPPED.
 The statuses of all instances first change to STOPPING_INSTANCE and then to STOPPED.
 Afterwards, no other charges are incurred for VM use.

 Any significant changes to a stopped group, such as re-sizing the group or re-configuring instances, are only applied after the group starts.